 - Join a local parents group or playgroup to connect with other parents who might be in a similar situation and can share advice from their own experiences.

 - Keep a diary or journal to record your feelings.
 You might be able to see a pattern in the things that upset you.

-- Try breathing for relaxation, muscle relaxation or mindfulness.
+- Try breathing exercises, muscle relaxation or mindfulness.

 If these everyday tips for dealing with anxiety don’t help, seeking professional help is important.
 Making an appointment with your GP or a local counsellor to talk about things is a great first step.